remileduc/sherver/scripts/README.md

 `run_script()`
 --------------

-Try to run the given file (script or executable), or fail with 404.
+Public: Try to run the given file (script or executable), or fail with 404.

 **Note:** this method is usded by the dispatcher and shouldn't be called manually.